rapidsai/cudf/docs/dask_cudf/source/best_practices.rst

 to map user-defined functions across every partition of the underlying data.
 This API is a fantastic way to apply custom operations in an intuitive and scalable way.
-With that said, the :func:`map_partitions` method will produce in an opaque DataFrame expression that blocks the query-planning `optimizer
+With that said, the :func:`map_partitions` method will produce an opaque DataFrame expression that blocks the query-planning `optimizer
 <https://docs.dask.org/en/stable/dataframe-optimizer.html>`__ from performing
 useful optimizations (like projection and filter pushdown).

-Since column-projection pushdown is often the most important optimization, you can mitigate the loss of these optimizations by explicitly selecting the necessary columns both before and after calling :func:`map_partitions`.
-Adding explicit filter operations may further mitigate the loss of filter pushdown.
+Since column-projection pushdown is often the most important optimization, it is important to select the necessary columns both before and after calling :func:`map_partitions`.
+You can also add explicit filter operations to further mitigate the loss of filter pushdown.